 - Make sure that the warm air vents are not blocked: Moving furniture and rugs in a room could end up blocking the warm air vents, resulting in cold spots.
 Check to see that all the vents have open access and the airflow from them feels warm.

-- Call us to schedule: If none of the above steps helps the situation,
+- Call us to schedule: If none of the above steps helps the situation call us here at A-TEMP.

-Call us here at A-TEMP and we will send out an A-TEMP professional to go to your home and analyze the problem to discover the best way to remedy it.
+We will send out a heating professional to go to your home and analyze the problem to discover the best way to remedy it.